Skip to Content

 Abigail Kim

-Abigail Kim is a second year staff writer for The Mirror’s Opinion section.
+Abigail Kim is a third year writer and the Graphics Design editor.
 The power of a good book is a force Kim readily succumbs to.
-A delectable story fills her with the greatest joy, and inventing tales offers a luscious meal for her hungry brain.
-Abigail’s greatest wish as a returning journalist is to communicate the wonderful quirks of the world through her perspective and to share the divine opinions of every viewpoint.
-In the eccentric witch’s brew of her mind, she weaves characters, conflict, and emotions in fictional writing and dancing, or, as she likes to call it, storytelling with the body.
+Her greatest wish as a returning journalist is to communicate the wonderful quirks of the world through her perspective and to share the divine opinions of every viewpoint.
+In her spare time, she crafts stories and enjoys cafe-hopping around the valley.
 Abigail’s greatest passion in life is to spread the love of Jesus Christ.
-On a separate note, if she’s not hunched over her computer, you can find her chomping away on dark chocolate or shrieking at the top of her lungs at a KPOP concert.
+On a separate note, when she’s not hunched over her computer, you can find her watching movies or searching for the perfect aesthetic.

 Donate to The Mirror